Colonel Allensworth State Historic Park: Water problems

 In 1908 the southwest corner of Tulare County had abundant water from wells drilled into the then-shallow water table.
 The artesian wells and water mains laid throughout the residences during and since 1912 were controlled by Allensworth Rural Water Company, a state corporation.
 But water problems began developing in 1912 and by 1914 had become serious.
 The declining water tables throughout the area and increasing problems with alkali salts helped to doom the community.
 As the original settlers moved away, the land values declined, some of the houses were left empty, and others were rented or sold.

 By the 1950s Allensworth was an impoverished area without drinkable water supplies; its only water wells were contaminated with arsenic, and state health officials declared them unusable.
 When the state acquired the land for park purposes, state officials said land owners were paid "market value" but because these values were so low, the state also provided financial assistance to relocate the former owners.
 According to State Park Ranger Greg Kauffman, "only two or three families were unhappy with the move".
 And, he said, "the project itself has received strong support".

 Colonel Allensworth's death

+Colonel Allensworth died on September 14, 1914 at Monrovia Hospital after being hit by a tandem motorcycle driven by D.S.
+White (with William E. Wray listed as passenger).
+Allensworth had just stepped off of a train and was en route to speak at a church.
+The California Eagle newspaper wrote that Allensworth was walking on Myrtle Avenue, "a sixty-foot boulevard," when "he was overtaken and struck down by a motorcycle ridden by two young caucasians.
+The bruised and bleeding form was rushed to the hospital at Monrovia where death came after two days of unconsciousness."
+Allensworth was listed as having broken "both legs, one arm, collar bone and skull" in the ordeal.
+Burial paperwork from the Angelus-Rosedale Cemetery lists Allensworth's cause of death as "Fracture of skull" due to an accident.

+White and Wray claimed they were only going about 12 miles per hour, but many people on at the scene "believed the motorcycle must have been going at high speed, and that Colonel Allensworth had little opportunity to save himself."
+The coroner's jury quickly returned an "open verdict" exonerating White and Wray from any blame, which led Assistant District Attorney Richardson to advise local law enforcement to not arrest the men.